slimtoolkit/slim/README.md

 * `--tls-verify` - do TLS verification
 * `--tls-cert-path` - path to TLS cert files
 * `--state-path value` - DockerSlim state base path (must set it if the DockerSlim binaries are not in a writable directory!)

+To get more command line option information run `docker-slim` without any parameters or select one of the top level commands to get the command-specific information.

 ### `BUILD` COMMAND OPTIONS